qurle/type/README.md

 ## technologies
 Shout out to [MDXEditor](https://github.com/mdx-editor/editor) — core engine of **type.** It's not always perfect, but it can do a lot of things.
 There are also [React](https://github.com/facebook/react) and [Astro](https://github.com/withastro/astro) frameworks under the hood.

-Docs and styling is saved locally, so it works quite fast.
+Notes and styling are saved locally, so it works quite fast.
 Offline mode is coming soon.

 ## special thanks
 Of course **type.** is inspired by apps like [iA Writer](https://ia.net/writer), [Teletype](https://teletype.in/), [Telegraph](https://telegra.ph/) and [Notion](https://notion.so/).
 It was created as DIY alternative, but it's also the project I'd like to evolve.